LLDevLab/lldevcpu/Readme.md

 - Status flags affected: does not change status register flags.

 ### OR instruction (or)
+- Opcode: 001101
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address and bits 21 – 18 are source registers address.
 Other bits are reserved.
 - Description: Doing bitwise OR operation on values from 2 registers (rd and rs) and storing the result to destination register (rd)
 - Example: or r0, r1
 - Status flags affected: Can affect carry, zero and negative flags

 ### AND instruction (and)
+- Opcode: 001110
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address and bits 21 – 18 are source registers address.
 Other bits are reserved.
 - Description: Doing bitwise AND operation on values from 2 registers (rd and rs) and storing the result to destination register (rd)
 - Example: and r0, r1
 - Status flags affected: Can affect carry, zero and negative flags

 ### XOR instruction (xor)
+- Opcode: 001111
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address and bits 21 – 18 are source registers address.
 Other bits are reserved.
 - Description: Doing bitwise XOR operation on values from 2 registers (rd and rs) and storing the result to destination register (rd)
 - Example: xor r0, r1
 - Status flags affected: Can affect carry, zero and negative flags

 ### NOT instruction (not)
+- Opcode: 010000
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address.
 Other bits are reserved.
 - Description: Doing bitwise NOT operation on value from destination register (rd) and storing the result to destination register (rd)
 - Example: not r0
 - Status flags affected: Can affect carry, zero and negative flags

+### Lelf shift instruction (lsh)
+- Opcode: 010001
+- Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address, bits 21 - 17 value of immediate number.
+Other bits are reserved.
+- Description: Doing bitwise left shift operation on value from destination register (rd) and storing the result to destination register (rd).
+A number can be 5 bits long (0 – 31).
+- Decimal example: lsh r0, #10
+- Hexadecimal example: lsh r0, #0x10
+- Status flags affected: Can affect carry, zero and negative flags.

 ## Related software